- Orange County LASIK

 Our eye surgeons have a combined total of nearly 100 years of experience with nearly 50,000 lens implants of almost every type ever made.
 Harvard Eye Associates' surgeons were among the first in the world to use soft, folding lens implants for small incision cataract surgery in the 1980s and continue to break new ground being among the first surgeons in the country to be authorized to use the lenses described above.

-Over the years we have conducted numerous FDA research studies on new implant technologies, and we continue to perform studies on existing and upcoming technologies.
+Over the years we have conducted numerous clinical research studies on new implant technologies, and we continue to perform studies on existing and upcoming technologies.
 Our doctors have authored dozens of scientific publications, serve on scientific advisory boards for a number of healthcare technology companies, and are reviewers for major vision science journals.

 *Individual results may vary considerably from patient to patient.
 Rare but significant surgical complications can occur with any lens implant.
 This document is intended only as a broad review of the general concepts involved in making a decision between lenses.
 It is beyond the scope or intent of this web page to provide an exhaustive review of lens implant technology or a prediction of what any individual patient may experience.
 Consult with your Harvard Eye doctor for more information.